syncfusion-content/extension-docs/Extension/Javascript-Extension/Visual-Studio-Code/download-and-installation.md

 documentation: ug
 ---

-# Download and Installation - Javascript Extension
+# Download and Installation - JavaScript Extension

 Syncfusion<sup style="font-size:70%">&reg;</sup> publishes the Visual Studio Code extension in [Visual Studio Code marketplace](https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.Angular-VSCode-Extensions).
 You can either install it from Visual Studio Code or download and install it from the Visual Studio Code marketplace.